 Triptans and ergotamines were excluded in the earlier trials for the treatment of a basilar migraine and have not been well studied.
 Recent reports have shown benefits and improvement in a headache with triptans.
 Many believe that these medications can be used in abortive therapy of migraine with brainstem aura like in migraine with typical aura, but traditionally triptans and ergotamines are avoided in a basilar migraine because of the risk of increasing cerebral ischemia.
-Safety and effectiveness of triptans and ergotamines is not confirmed yet due to lack of data.
+The safety and effectiveness of triptans and ergotamines are not confirmed yet due to a lack of data.

-Verapamil and topiramate are the most commonly used medications for preventing migraine with brainstem aura.
-Propranolol has traditionally been avoided as it can affect the cerebral blood flow.
+Verapamil and topiramate are the most commonly used medications for preventing migraines with brainstem aura.
+Propranolol has traditionally been avoided as it can affect cerebral blood flow.

 Non-pharmacological therapies like relaxation, acupuncture, massage, cognitive behavior therapy, and biofeedback techniques are also helpful for prevention, like with other types of migraines.

 - A basilar migraine can mimic a hemiplegic migraine and migraine with a typical aura.